The Common Program of the People's Republic of China 1949-1954

 Many of these cadres lacked experience in inspecting and evaluating grain quality.
 Peasants, not always sending their best grain to tax collectors, often delivered improperly dried or infested grain, which went undetected by granary cadres, leading to its storage alongside good grain.
 Black market trade in grain did crop up in many areas and there were numerous reports of illegal private trade in grain even after UPG was well under way.
 Corruption among new local cadres further exacerbated the situation, with some accepting bribes to lower tax assessments, misappropriating public grain for personal use, or engaging in private lending at exorbitant interest rates.
 Furthermore, village cadres, involved in concealing their own land, were also complicit in helping fellow villagers hide land, sometimes in an attempt to curry favor and deceive the government.
 These multifaceted challenges underscored the complexity of local tax work and posed obstacles to effective governance.

 During the protest of peasant against UPG, cadres tended to accentuate the so-called “class line” by linking rural residents’ attitudes towards state policies to their class status, and distinguishing poor and middle peasants from their “class enemies” or landlords and, to some degree, rich peasants.
-"This conception of social stratification and “class struggle,” established in the land reform in the early 1950s, was increasingly invalid during the grain procurement campaign, as local resistance came primarily from ordinary peasants and local cadres, rather than the dispossessed and intimidated “class enemies.”
-The increasing inapplicability of the “class line” construct in both rich and poor areas explained at least in part the state’s eventual adoption of a more realistic approach to rural disturbances that took effect a few years later during the co-operatization."
+The notion of social hierarchy and "class struggle," solidified during the land reform of the early 1950s, began to lose relevance during the grain procurement campaign.
+Local resistance predominantly stemmed from ordinary peasants and local cadres rather than the previously targeted "class enemies" who were dispossessed and intimidated.
+The diminishing applicability of the "class line" ideology, observed in both affluent and impoverished regions, contributed to the state's eventual shift towards a more pragmatic approach to rural unrest, which became evident a few years later during the cooperativization process.

 By the close of 1954, there were indications that central planners were recognizing an overall excess in purchases.
 The grain quotas issued from higher authorities had absorbed a significant portion of the peasants' surplus, leading to a growing undercurrent of dissatisfaction and apprehension.
 Central authorities were increasingly alarmed by the implicit threat from peasants to intentionally reduce production in the upcoming year.
 Reports from regions such as Hunan and Hubei highlighted instances where numerous peasants were purposefully neglecting to apply fertilizer to their rice fields and adequately prepare them for cultivation.
 In order to mitigate resistance from farmers, significant emphasis was placed on cadres to adopt appropriate working methods and tactics.
 Nevertheless, in certain areas, extreme measures were employed to enforce the UGP.
 The government dispatched work teams to rectify these radical practices.
 Challenging the UGP was deemed unacceptable, as it was perceived as an act of rebellion against the CCP.
 Article 9 of the Decision of the GAC on the Implementation of the Planned Purchase and Planned Supply of Grain states "Anyone who violates these regulations by speculation, disrupting the market, spreading rumors and sabotage must be dealt with strictly."